Norman2115/etherplay-next/README.md

 3. Support for Game Publisher.
 Etherpay ensures they are compensated for each game sold.

+### Product Demo
 https://github.com/user-attachments/assets/a8957706-96da-4727-81f5-13b1a8ab13fb

 ## Smart Contract
+Our app ERC721 smart contract is deployed at 0xYourContractAddress and has been verified with the flattened Solidity code.

 ## Getting Started
 ### Clone the Repository
 To get started with this project, you'll first need to clone the repository to your local machine.
 Open your terminal and run the following command:

 ```bash